-The best method for cleaning algae from your plants will be to remove it by hand or use an algae pad to rub it away gently.
+The best method for cleaning algae from your plants is to remove it by hand or use an algae pad to rub it away gently.

-After dipping in the bleach solution, dead algae will change color and gradually drop off by itself, or your fish may feed on it until it is gone.
+After dipping in the bleach solution, dead algae changes color and gradually drops off by itself, or your fish may feed on it until it is gone.

 If your plant is too delicate for a bleach dip or hydrogen peroxide dip, it may tolerate a vinegar dip.
 Vinegar is slightly less effective at killing algae but still a good alternative.

 Chemical dips should always be considered a last resort for cleaning plants, and there are far better ways to keep algae at bay.

 Algae eaters such as Plecos, Nerite snails, and Siamese Algae Eaters will help keep algae levels under control.
 Simple and regular tank maintenance will also keep algae from building until it is too difficult to clean by hand.